KolarDev/tweet-audit/README.md

 https://x.com/i/web/status/456,false
 ```

-The application intentionally marks every tweet as `deleted=false`.
+Tweets are intentionally marked as `deleted=false`.

-This allows you to manually review tweets before deleting them.
+This gives you the opportunity to manually review them before taking any action.

 ---

-# Checkpointing
+# 💾 Checkpointing

-Long-running AI jobs can be interrupted.
+Long-running AI jobs shouldn't have to start over every time something goes wrong.

-Instead of starting over, the application periodically saves progress.

-The checkpoint stores:
+This project periodically saves:

 * last processed index
 * processed count